What Is Management? Definitions, Functions and Styles

 In addition to leading their team toward a goal and measuring their progress along the way, good managers invest in their staff’s development.
 Managers can, for example, work with their team to help them set goals to move up in their careers.

 Managers must have leadership skills to use these five operations successfully.
 They are responsible for coaching their team members by helping them recognize their strengths and weaknesses and improve their performance.
 Different managers may have different styles of leadership.
-Regardless of their style, managers should develop their leadership skills to be an effective supervisor.
+Regardless of their style, managers should develop their leadership skills to be effective supervisors.

 Read more: What Are the Responsibilities of a Manager?

-Control: Employees of an organization need to understand the goals that they are aiming for as well as the measurement that will be used to determine whether they have been successful.
+Employees of an organization need to understand the goals that they are aiming for as well as the measurement that will be used to determine whether they have been successful.
 Different staff members in a company have different roles that entail separate levels of responsibility.
 A manager must have control over what the members do, how they do it and how to measure their progress.
 Control over these factors helps a manager reach success.

-Planning: The best managers know that planning is critical before the implementation of any strategy, but it is also an ongoing activity.
+The best managers know that planning is critical before the implementation of any strategy, but it is also an ongoing activity.
 Planning does not end when implementation begins.
 Rather, management needs to be prepared to answer the questions of who, what, when and where a team is working to implement the organization’s mission.
 Planning should include selecting objectives as well as implementing them.

-Staffing: Staffing is an underappreciated but crucial function of management.
+Staffing is an underappreciated but crucial function of management.
 Managers need to ensure that they have the right people for the job, but they also need to pay attention to issues like organizing workplace policies.
 The company needs to retain the best talent by providing incentives such as benefits, paid time off and a thorough training program.

-Related: How to Become a Manager
+Related: How To Become a Manager

 Analysts who study management have identified several effective leadership styles.
 There is no one best style of management, and some people will feel more personally suited to one type or another.
 You can also select elements of different styles of management to create the best archetype for you and your company.